cisaic/coral-patterns/README.md

 ## Conclusion
 H1: There is a continuous phase transition between coral structures spending on parameters such as growth mode and friendliness.

 H2: DLA-based model exhibits multifractality such that different components of the coral structure have different fractal dimensionality.

-H3: fractal dimension follows a power law?
+H3: Fractal dimension follows a power law, but has lower dimension than a "regular" DLA.

 H4: The relationship between target mass and radius follows the power law and is scale-free.

+Additional conclusion: There is a data collapse where the relationship between target mass and cluster radius is a scale invariant property.

 # References
 [1] Llabrés, Eva, et al. "A generalized numerical model for clonal growth in scleractinian coral colonies."
 Proceedings of the Royal Society B 291.2030 (2024): 20241327.